lucasdavid/keras-explainable/docs/methods/saliency/smoothgrad.rst

     postprocessing=ke.filters.normalize,
   )

-We describe bellow these lines in detail.
+We will describe each one of the steps above in detail.
+Firstly, we employ the :class:`ResNet50V2` network pre-trained over the ImageNet dataset:

 .. jupyter-execute::
   :hide-code: